numba/numba/docs/source/extending/high-level.rst

 .. warning:: This is an experimental feature, the API may change without warning.

 The ``numba.experimental.structref`` module provides utilities for defining mutable pass-by-reference structures, a ``StructRef``.
-The following example demonstrate the how to define a basic mutable structure:
+The following example demonstrates how to define a basic mutable structure:

 Defining a StructRef
 ''''''''''''''''''''